|A scenic rock cut along the Hop River Trail, which extends from Manchester to Willimantic, is one of the appeals of this trail.|

 Directions: Take Rt.
 8 to Exit 28.
 Turn left at the end of the exit and then left again to Rt.
 68 West.
 Follow to Rt.
 63 North.
 Turn right on Rt.
 63 North and go 1 mile.
 Look for sign “Larkin State Bridle Trail” (the former name of the trail).
 The parking lot is on the left.
 From I-84, Exit 17, take Rt.
 63 South.
 Just past Waterbury/Naugatuck line, lot is on right side.

-Trail Notes: Due to the varying trail surfaces, a mountain bike with suspension is recommended on the Larkin Trail.
+Trail Notes: Due to the varying trail surfaces, a mountain bike with suspension is recommended.
 A hybrid with its narrower, harder tires is likely to give an uncomfortably bouncy ride.
 From Rt.
 63 heading toward Naugatuck, the trail is moderately to slightly uphill until about mile 5.7 (near Christian St.), and then is moderately to slightly downhill toward the end in Southbury.
 The route has 1,000 feet of total elevation gain or 50 ft. of climbing per mile.
 The trail is entirely unpaved with a surface that is cinder or hard-packed dirt.
 Some trail sections have a washboard surface created by the horses’ hooves digging up the trail.
+Other sections have loose sand and gravel that are treacherous to bicycle.
 The section between Longmeadow Rd., and Towantic Hill Rd. is privately owned and unmaintained.
 There is usually water running across about a 0.2-mile section in this section of the trail.
+The section between Route 67 and Curt Smith Road is washed out and is virtually unrideable.
+The better option is to use Route 67 to bypass this section.
 Most road crossings are at grade level and have little traffic on them.
-Some crossings have a moderate climb with slippery traction.
-Steep and busy crossings are noted.
+Steep crossings with loose rocks and sand that are best walked include Towantic Hill Road, Route 67, and Jeremy Swamp Road.
 To reach a store, from the trail at mile 8.20, turn left on Rt.
 188 and descend to Rt.
 67.

 Map and GPX file at http://connect.garmin.com/modern/activity/90110959